 - Securing ant standard ASP.NET Core application, including MVC, Web API and Razor Pages

-Who Is This Book for
+Who Is This Course for

 Developers who are already familiar with ASP.NET Core.